artbelikov/angular2-tree-diagram/README.md

 ### Usage
 - Import module in your project
 - Use tree-diagram component
-- Pass array of nodes and config
+- Pass an array of nodes and the config
 - See example.json for more details

 ### Example